 What to Pack

-London calls its public holidays "bank holidays" because banks and many other businesses shut their doors for the day, although shops and attractions often remain open.
-Bank holidays are conveniently spread throughout the year and schools are typically closed on these days as well.
-You'll find lots of locals enjoying various events on their days off, so expect more than the usual May crowds.
-Two bank holidays take place in May.
+- Two public bank holidays take place in May when banks and many other businesses shut their doors for the day, although shops and attractions often remain open.
+Londoners celebrate May Day on the first Monday of the month.
+The last Monday in May is Spring Bank Holiday or Whitsun, the British name for Pentecost, a Christian festival celebrated 49 days after Easter.
+Many locals enjoy various events on their days off, so expect more than the usual May crowds.